-SECTION 45B1 INTERCHANGE SPECIAL DEVELOPMENT DISTRICT (I-C.S.D.D.).
+SECTION 45B INTERCHANGE SPECIAL DEVELOPMENT DISTRICT (I-C.S.D.D.).

-45B.1 Purpose.
-The purpose and intent of this Section of the Cheshire Zoning Regulations, to be known as the Interchange Special Development District Regulations, is to permit modification of the strict application of these Zoning Regulations for the following purposes:

-45B.1.1 To create diversity in the economic base of the Town of Cheshire by providing for a zone classification known as the Interchange Special Development District (I-C.S.D.D.) within which developments, including Mixed Use Development(s), providing for flexibility in use and design shall be allowed pursuant to this section of the Cheshire Zoning Regulations.
-Only areas within the Interchange Zone (I-C), but not the R40/I-C Zone, as of the effective date of these regulations may be considered for a change to Interchange Special Development District (I-C.S.D.D.).
-Developments within the I-C.S.D.D. shall be known as Interchange Special Development Projects;

-45B.1.2 To permit tracts of land, including subdivisions of tracts, to be developed and designed as harmonious units consistent with the character of the town, the purposes of these regulations, and any Plan of Conservation and Development adopted by the Planning and Zoning Commission;

-45B.1.3 To permit the establishment of uses that are not otherwise permitted under Section 48, Interchange Zone Regulations, but which would be beneficial to and consistent with the orderly development of the properties located in the Interchange Zone (I-C);

-45B.1.4 To permit residential uses that shall be integrated with and demonstrably enhance the overall development, and which complement the other uses in the proposed I-C.S.D.D.;

-45B.1.5 To permit the design and construction of buildings, other structures and facilities, that by virtue of their location, orientation, texture, materials, landscaping, general bulk and height and other features, would create a friendly pedestrian atmosphere.
-Such development shall include design ambiance, and open, activated edges to open space areas.

-45B.2 Location.
-Interchange Special Development Project applications shall be considered only when the proposed project is served by public water and sewer and has frontage and access on Connecticut Route 10 (Highland Avenue), or is contiguous to and coordinated with an approved Interchange Special Development Project.
+- 45B.1 Purpose.
+The purpose and intent of this Section of the Cheshire Zoning Regulations, to be known as the Interchange Special Development District Regulations, is to permit modification of the strict application of these Zoning Regulations for the following purposes: - 45B.1.1 To create diversity in the economic base of the Town of Cheshire by providing for a zone classification known as the Interchange Special Development District (I-C.S.D.D.) within which Mixed Use Development(s) providing for flexibility in use and design shall be allowed pursuant to this section of the Cheshire Zoning Regulations.
+Only areas within the Interchange Zone (I-C) as of the effective date of these regulations may be considered for a change to Interchange Special Development District (I-C.S.D.D.); - 45B.1.2 To permit tracts of land to be developed and designed as harmonious units consistent with the character of the town, the purposes of these regulations, and any Plan of Development adopted by the Planning and Zoning Commission; - 45B.1.3 To permit the establishment of uses that are not otherwise permitted under Section 48 Interchange Zone Regulations, but which would be beneficial to and consistent with the orderly development of the properties located in the Interchange Zone (I-C); - 45B.1.4 To permit residential uses that shall be integrated with and demonstrably enhance the overall development and be limited to no more than two (2) bedrooms per dwelling unit which complement the other uses in a Mixed-Use Development; - 45B.1.5 To permit the design and construction of buildings, other structures and facilities, that by virtue of their location, orientation, texture, materials, landscaping, general bulk and height and other features, would create a friendly pedestrian atmosphere.
+Such development shall include design ambiance, open, activated edges to open space areas, and outdoor seating at restaurants. - 45B.2 Location.
+Interchange Special Development Project applications shall be considered only when the proposed project is at least 30 acres in size that will be served by public water and sewer and has frontage and access on Connecticut Route 10 (Highland Avenue), or is contiguous to and coordinated with an approved Interchange Special Development Project.
 Contiguous shall mean abutting against an approved Interchange Special Development Project.
 All projects must be located on property entirely within the Interchange Zone and designated I-C (Not R-40/I-C) on the official zoning map of the Town of Cheshire.

-(45B-1)

-1 Approved 5/29/19; effective 6/21/19

 45B.3 Application.
-Application for approval of an Interchange Special Development District for one or more of the purposes set forth herein shall be submitted in writing on forms supplied by the Planning and Zoning Commission, accompanied by a Petition For a Zone Map Change pursuant to the provisions of Section 70 of these Regulations requesting a change in the underlying I-C Zone to I-C.S.D.D., and the required application fee made payable to "Collector, Town of Cheshire," together with nine (9) copies of the following:
+Application for approval of an Interchange Special Development Project for one or more of the purposes set forth herein shall be submitted in writing on forms supplied by the Planning and Zoning Commission, accompanied by a Petition For a Zone Map Change pursuant to the provisions of Section 70 of these Regulations requesting a change in the underlying I-C Zone to I-C.S.D.D., and an application fee made payable to "Collector, Town of Cheshire," together with nine (9) copies of the following: